Amateur Photographer verdict

 • TruePix X – 3x faster image processor than TruePic VIII / IX

-The OM-1 will look familiar to anyone who has used E-M1 cameras, but there are a few subtle changes that are designed to make the camera easier to use, including a new AF-ON button on the back of the camera, a smaller function lever (switches between AF and MF), as well as redesigned command dials at the front and back.
-The shutter release button is now separate to the command wheel, and the hand grip gives an excellent feel, helping the camera feel great in the hand.
+The OM-1 will look familiar to anyone who has used E-M1 cameras, but with a few subtle changes designed to make the camera easier to use: a new AF-ON button on the back of the camera, a smaller function lever (switches between AF and MF), and redesigned command dials at the front and back.
+The shutter release button is separate to the command wheel, and the hand grip gives an excellent feel, helping the camera feel great in the hand.

 OM System ‘Olympus’ OM-1 top.
 Image: Joshua Waller